delorenj/ideogram-mcp-server/README.md

 5. Create a new Pull Request

 ---

-## 💝 Made with Love for Ideogram

-This MCP server was crafted with genuine love for Ideogram's incredible platform.
-Since launch, I've been using it - and every other service out there.
-No one has yet been able to match their balance of "keep it simple...but kinda let them go bonkers if that's their thing".
-This is my way of making Ideogram's capabilities even more accessible to developers and creators worldwide.

-...that, and I need this and got tired of waiting for someone to make it.

 *Built with ❤️ by someone who truly believes Ideogram is changing the creative landscape.*